 We hold coffee mornings for new parents and carers and we strongly encourage you to attend one of these events.
 These ensure that you have the opportunity to see the school and facilities, meet key staff and ask any questions.
 These events also enable you to meet other parents and carers.

 Some children and young people who attend Polden Bower School are entitled to transport between home and school.
-This is in accordance with Somerset County Council Transport Policy.
+This is in accordance with Somerset Council Transport Policy.
 This may involve specialist transport arrangements for some children.
 Please see the link below for more information: